 </nav>

-During the implementation process, it is recommended to place these code snippets in the template file of the article detail page (for example,{模型table}/detail.html)中。At the same time, use CSS to style these navigation elements, making them consistent with the overall visual style of the website, thereby providing users with a better reading experience.By reasonably utilizing these tags, we can significantly enhance the fluidity and user engagement of the website content.
+During the implementation process, it is recommended to place these code snippets in the template file of the article detail page (for example{模型table}/detail.htmlMeanwhile, using CSS to style these navigation elements, making them consistent with the overall visual style of the website, thus providing users with a better reading experience.By reasonably using these tags, we can significantly improve the fluidity and user engagement of the website content.

 1.prevArchiveandnextArchiveHow to determine the 'previous' and 'next' articles of an article?

-2. Can I get other information about the previous/next article, in addition to the title, link, and thumbnail?
+2. Can I also get other information about the previous/next article besides the title, link, and thumbnail?

 {% if prev.Thumb %}